 Down East Wood Ducks Game Notes - at Myrtle Beach

-The Down East Wood Ducks open up a 12-game road trip with a six-game series with the Myrtle Beach Pelicans.
-The Wood Ducks will send RHP Gavin Collyer (1-0, 4.87) to the mound and Myrtle Beach will counter with LHP Didier Vargas (2-2, 5.40)
+The Down East Wood Ducks continue their series against the Myrtle Beach Pelicans tonight at 7:05 p.m.
+RHP Wyatt Sparks (1-0, 3.18) gets the nod for Down East and Myrtle Beach will counter with LHP D.J.
+Herz (1-2, 3.71).

 ---

-ENGLERT DELIVERS SIX STRONG INNINGS IN WIN OVER CAROLINA : Thanks to six strong innings by Mason Englert, the Down East Wood Ducks defeated the Carolina Mudcats, 6-2 Sunday afternoon.
+DOWN EAST TAKES OPENER IN MYRTLE BEACH : The Down East Wood Ducks outlasted the Myrtle Beach Pelicans in a 2-1 pitchers' duel on Tuesday night.
+With this win, the Wood Ducks have won a Low-A East best, 18 games on the road.

-HOMEFIELD (DIS)ADVANTAGE: Down East seems more comfortable playing on the road.
-Right now, the Wood Ducks are 10-14 at home and have a .210 team batting average within the (un)friendly confines of Grainger Stadium.
-The Wood Ducks are averaging 4.0 runs/game at home.
-The pitching staff continues to struggle at home, although they have a 3.61 ERA at home, their road ERA is 3.16.
+ROAD WARRIORS: Down East seems more comfortable playing on the road.
+Right now, the Wood Ducks are a league-best 18-6 on the road this season.
+This season, the Woodies have not lost a road series and are 4-0 with one six-game sweep.

 SWIPER KEEP SWIPING!: Being fast and loose on the base paths has been the secret to their success.
-When the Wood Ducks steal a base, they are 25-13 on the season.
+When the Wood Ducks steal a base, they are 26-13 on the season.
 Currently, the Wood Ducks are fifth in all of MiLB with 106 stolen bases on the season.
-Jayce Easley (24) and Evan Carter (12) lead the way for the Wood Ducks as their two primary and best base stealers.
+Jayce Easley (26) and Luisangel Acuña (15) lead the way for the Wood Ducks as their two primary and best base stealers.

-EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 219 - 179 and 68 - 48 in the first two innings.
-Down East is 9-3 when they score first, and 23-6 overall when they score first
+EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 221 - 180 and 68 - 48 in the first two innings.
+Down East is 14-3 when they score first, and 24-6 overall when they score first.

+PITCHING RESURGENCE: After a rough start to the month of June, the Wood Ducks pitching staff has had a recent resurgence.
+Through the first two weeks of June, the team ERA shot up to 4.30 as they fell out of the top spot for the first time.
+Over the last two weeks of June the team ERA is 3.60.

 MIGHTY MASON: Mason Englert has caught fire since the start of June.
 After the first month of the season, Englert ended May with a 1-1 record and a 4.60 ERA.
 In June, he has made three starts, going 3-0 with a 1.69 ERA and 22 strikeouts over 16.0 innings.